 - Pennant's Journey from London to the Isle of Wight

-The vast majority of the Library’s holdings of printed texts are reflected in Orbis, Yale’s online catalog, and the Walpole and Strawberry Hill items are described in detail in the published bibliographies listed below.
-The Library’s books can also be found cataloged in Worldcat.
-Indices to other printed materials are available at the Library in Farmington.
+The vast majority of the library's holdings of printed texts are reflected in Orbis, and Quicksearch (Books+) Yale's online catalogs, and the Walpole and Strawberry Hill items are described in detail in the published bibliographies listed below.
+The library's books can also be found cataloged in Worldcat.
+Indices to other printed materials are available at the library in Farmington.

-Ephemera has been digitized as images and can be found in the Library’s Digital Image Collection .
-Although individual pieces are not full-text searchable in the digital collection online, items within bound volumes are searchable by keyword and by call number from Orbis.
+Selected printed texts, including ephemera, have been digitized as images and can be found in the library's Digital Collections .
+Although individual pieces are not full-text searchable in the digital collection online, many items within bound volumes are searchable by keyword and by call number from Orbis.

 - Trade Cards and trade tokens